 (This program uses getline() to read in each number you enter as a string, and then converts the digits in that string into a number, so be careful that you do not enter any spaces when you enter the number.)

-When your spreadsheet is done, save it in an Excel-compatible format into your lab2 folder for this exercise.
+When your spreadsheet is done, save it in an Excel-compatible format into your lab02 folder for this exercise.

 In this second part of today's exercise, we will explore how pointers can be used to process dynamically-allocated arrays.
 We will also start using the Eclipse debugger.
-A debugger can be invaluable in debugging your programs in this course, so I highly recommend you practice using it anytime your program contains a logic error.
+A debugger can be invaluable in debugging your programs in this course, so I highly recommend you practice using it anytime you need to track down a logic error in your program.

 Getting Started.
 Begin by "commenting out" the entire main() function in part1.cpp.
 Then import part2.cpp, array.h, and array.cpp into your project.
 Open each of these files, verify that they compile without error; then continue.